-Just this year, illustrator Loveis Wise (their name is a sentence, as they joke in their Insta bio) graduated from art school and landed her first New Yorker cover.
+Just this year, illustrator Loveis Wise (their name is a sentence, as they joke in their Insta bio) graduated from art school and landed their first New Yorker cover.

 The cover shows a woman of color holding a baby while watering the lush plants around her.
 It bears Wise’s trademark bold and saturated color, and her figure seems caught in mid-movement—as if we’ve walked in on her tending a growing garden.

 You might’ve seen Wise’s work in plenty of other publications, if not their Instagram which currently has more than 25 thousand followers.
-We caught up with Wise to talk about her artistic journey, the need for representation in illustration, and their advice to young illustrators.
+We caught up with Wise to talk about their artistic journey, the need for representation in illustration, and their advice to young illustrators.